marcel-van-de-kamp/movie-assignments/exercises/11a - processing user input (template driven)/assignment.md

 **Result**:
 > We now use a ngForm to capture input changes without directly modifying the model, and we are writing the data to the model on submit.
 > Next we want to validate the input changes and show validation messages.
+Please continu with assigment 12a to continue with template driven forms.